davewadestein/YUU-Spring-2025-Prework/README.md

 # YUU-Spring-2025-Prework Section LG3

+## PLEASE READ
+* Hi all, I know that some of you have faced some technical issues with BrightSpace and the Pluralsight atform and I'm sorry to hear about these issues!
+   * I have no visibility into BrightSpace or the Pluralsight setup, so your first communication should be to your Year Up Project Manager.
+If they are unable to solve the issue, please reach out to
+      * Sabrina Freytag  sabrina-freytag@pluralsight.com
+      * Emilie Jones     emilie-jones@pluralsight.com
+* I have made the YU folks aware of the fact that we are behind.
+I take responsibility for that.
+As a result, the assessment covers materials we haven't yet learned, which I know is frustrating.
+If you gave it a shot, that's fine.
+At this point it's more about attempting the work, rather than necessarily getting everything correct.
 ## Homework 2: Alternate
 * because we are a bit behind (we will catch up as best as we can), rather than do the current Homework 2, I am working on an alternate homework for you
 * Follow this link: https://colab.research.google.com/github/davewadestein/YUU-Spring-2025-Prework/blob/main/02_homework_LG3.ipynb